VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Evaluation

 Consider a testcase from test-suite 2 of differential testing.
 For this testcase, \iotguard failed to prevent \code{WaterValve} from turning \code{OFF} when \code{FireSprinkler} was spraying water due to the smoke detected by \code{SmokeDetector}, even with this policy ``\code{PI1: \textit{WaterLeakDetector can turn off WaterValve only if SmokeDetector is OFF}}'' in place.
 Upon investigation, we observed that when the platform received the event \code{SmokeDetector=ON}, no app was triggered and hence no information about this event was exported to the \iotguard's policy server.
 Recall that \iotguard exports data to the policy server right before an app's action block (\ie, PEP).
 Later when the platform received \code{WaterLeakDetector=ON}, an app was triggered that contemplated an action \code{WaterValve=OFF}.
 The PEP of this app exported all information (\ie, the event \code{WaterLeakDetector=ON} and the contemplated action \code{WaterValve=OFF}).
 Since the policy server has no information about \code{SmokeDetector=ON}, the server erroneously decided that the contemplated action would not violate \code{PI1} and thus allowed the action, causing \code{WaterValve} to be \code{OFF} at a wrong time.

 \mypara{Type2: Efficacy depends on the policy selection process.} How a defense solution selects which policies to evaluate during its policy enforcement impacts its efficacy.
-While \patriot and \iotguard select only those polices that are relevant to the contemplated actions to evaluate, \expat always evaluates all policies, which sometimes results in erroneous enforcement.\footnote{Recall that the collection of policies (\Policies) is a conjunction of all policy statements ($\Policy_j$) (\ie, $\Policies \equiv \bigwedge_{j=0}^{n} \Policy_j$).
-Therefore, a violation of any policy (\eg, $\Policy_j$ = \code{false}) will evaluate \Policies to \code{false}.
-While the policy selection of \patriot and \iotguard may appear counter intuitive because they do not evaluate the non-relevant policies, the policy language and its semantics of \patriot and \iotguard allow the non-relevant policies automatically evaluate to \code{true}, making the evaluation of \Policies only depends on the relevant ones. }
+While \patriot and \iotguard select only those polices that are relevant to the contemplated actions to evaluate, \expat always evaluates all policies, which sometimes results in erroneous enforcement.

 Consider a part of a long testcase from test-suite 1 of differential testing, where the platform receives the event \code{TV=ON} followed by \code{AC=ON} and \code{SleepMode=ON} in that order.
 The \code{TV=ON} event triggered an app that opened \code{LivingRoomWindow}.
 Then when \code{AC=ON} (say, due to a physical action) was received, the system reached an unsafe state because it violated a policy ``\code{PI8: LivingRoomWindow can be opened only if both the heater and AC are off.}'' None of the defense solutions prevented it because it was due to a user interaction in the physical world.